SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 You will get your results in just a few days instead of waiting for weeks.

 Understanding the structure of the SAT can help you feel more confident and prepared on test day.
-In 2025, the SAT will follow a streamlined digital format with two main sections that test your reading, writing, and math skills.
+In 2026, the SAT follows a streamlined digital format with two main sections that test your reading, writing, and math skills.

 Key points to know: